hanita406/SessionShare/README.md

 ![token scopes](./assets/docs/token_scopes.jpg)

-SyncMyCookie only needs Gist scope, so please don't check other unnecessary scopes for your account security.
+SessionShare only needs Gist scope, so please don't check other unnecessary scopes for your account security.

 ### Configure Extension
 Right click on the extension and click on `Options`.